fasiha/sphere-cap-random/README.md

 **Obtain random points on directed spherical caps.**

-In less high-falutin terms—random points on the surface of the Earth inside balls of fire like this one:
+In less high-falutin terms—random points on the surface of the Earth inside balls of fire like this one, caused by Vegeta in the series finale of Dragon Ball Z, circa 1996 😍:

 ![Vegeta, © FUNimation](/images/cap.jpg?raw=true)

 ## Introduction

-An amateur ES2015 module (i.e., works browser and Node.js) to draw random points from a directed spherical cap of the unit sphere ([Mathworld](http://mathworld.wolfram.com/SphericalCap.html), [Wikipedia](https://en.wikipedia.org/wiki/Spherical_cap)).
+An amateur ES2015 module (i.e., works browser and Node.js) to sample random points from a directed spherical cap of the unit sphere ([Mathworld](http://mathworld.wolfram.com/SphericalCap.html), [Wikipedia](https://en.wikipedia.org/wiki/Spherical_cap)).

 The cap may be specified using either an angle (of the cone emanating from the origin) or a height below surface, and is associated with a 3D vector along which lies the cap’s center.